-Based in Bismarck, MDU Resources (MDU) is in the Utilities sector, and so far this year, shares have seen a price change of 18.79%.
-The energy, mining, construction and utilities company is currently shelling out a dividend of $0.21 per share, with a dividend yield of 2.72%.
-This compares to the Utility - Gas Distribution industry's yield of 3.05% and the S&P 500's yield of 1.37%.
+Based in Bismarck, MDU Resources (MDU) is in the Utilities sector, and so far this year, shares have seen a price change of 24.64%.
+The energy, mining, construction and utilities company is paying out a dividend of $0.21 per share at the moment, with a dividend yield of 2.59% compared to the Utility - Gas Distribution industry's yield of 2.85% and the S&P 500's yield of 1.29%.

-Taking a look at the company's dividend growth, its current annualized dividend of $0.85 is up 1.8% from last year.
-In the past five-year period, MDU Resources has increased its dividend 5 times on a year-over-year basis for an average annual increase of 2.54%.
+Looking at dividend growth, the company's current annualized dividend of $0.85 is up 1.8% from last year.
+Over the last 5 years, MDU Resources has increased its dividend 5 times on a year-over-year basis for an average annual increase of 2.59%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
 Right now, MDU Resources's payout ratio is 41%, which means it paid out 41% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for MDU for this fiscal year.
-The Zacks Consensus Estimate for 2021 is $2.08 per share, which represents a year-over-year growth rate of 6.67%.
+The Zacks Consensus Estimate for 2021 is $2.08 per share, representing a year-over-year earnings growth rate of 6.67%.

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, MDU is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report